Unlikely Group Trains Service Dogs for Veterans

 - Take off shoes and socks

-Patriot PAWS’ continued commitment is to work with the matched veterans and dogs as they learn to work together as a team.
+The continued commitment of Patriot PAWS is to work with the matched veterans and dogs as they learn to work together as a team.

 Most Recent Articles